Yanpingok/AIY/dapps/multisig-toolkit/README.md

 ## Execute Transaction

-The Execute Transaction tool provides a straightforward interface for finalizing and broadcasting multi-signature transactions to the Sui blockchain, ensuring that all necessary signatures are present and valid before execution.
+The Execute Transaction tool provides a straightforward interface for finalizing and broadcasting multi-signature transactions to the Aiy blockchain, ensuring that all necessary signatures are present and valid before execution.